chkla/NLP2CSS-Tutorial/README.md

 * Noah Smith (2021): Language Models: Challenges and Progress [[Video](https://drive.google.com/file/d/18PnZRcHPsLP6co-Nis-q1eJAn_PleZmI/view)]

 _____
-### Feedback/ Questions
-Don't hesitate to send us a message, if something something is broken or if you have further questions.
+**Feedback/Questons**: _Don't hesitate to send us a message, if something something is broken or if you have further questions._